auth0-developer-hub/auth0-b2b-saas-starter/README.md

    You can proceed to interact with the app as if you were a user: create an account, navigate to the settings, explore the identity capabilities.

-3. Start editing to build your own SaaS application - for example, modify `app/page.tsx`.
-The browser will hot-reload to show changes as you edit the file.
+Now you're ready to start editing to build your own SaaS application!
+To see this in action, modify `app/page.tsx` in some way and save the file.
+The browser will hot-reload to show any changes you've made each time you save.

+---

+## Features to explore

+### Sign up with Organziations
+Each user that creates an account from scratch will be prompted to enter an organization name as part of their sign-up flow.
+Once an organization is created, users with admin roles can invite additional users who will automatically be added to the organization.

+### User Management
+Invite additional users, change their role (and thus what they have permission to do in the application),

+### Connections
+Use the SSO tab in the settings section to create a

+TODO: Finish this section

 ---